ahlwong/dakota-cassandra/README.md

     - Define custom setters, getters, instance, and static methods
     - Callback / filter chains on `afterNew`, `beforeCreate`, `afterCreate`, `beforeValidate`, `afterValidate`, `beforeSave`, `afterSave`, `beforeDelete`
     - Define custom sanitizers and validators for fields
-        - 'Recipes' for common and compositable validation and sanitization tasks
+        - 'Recipes' for common and chainable validation and sanitization tasks
         - ... examples include: `minLength`, `maxLength`, `required`, `email`, and more ...
         - User definable validation messages that can be output to user
     - Set column values with pre-generated setters and getters